canonical/ubuntu-motd-server-operator/docs/tutorial/getting-started.md

 - Juju 3.x installed.
 - Juju controller that can create a model of type Kubernetes.
-- Configuration compatible with the traefik-k8s charms.
+- Configuration compatible with the traefik-k8s charm.
 In the case of MicroK8s this can be achieved with the `metallb` add-on.

 For more information about how to install Juju, see [Get started with Juju](https://documentation.ubuntu.com/juju/3.6/tutorial/).